brefphp/symfony-messenger/README.md

 You can create the Queue yourself in the Console, write custom Cloudformation or use [Lift's Queue construct](https://github.com/getlift/lift/blob/master/docs/queue.md) that will handle that for you.

-Here is a simple example with Lift, check out the [full documentation](https://github.com/getlift/lift/blob/master/docs/queue.md) for more details.
+Here is a simple example with Lift, make sure to [install the plugin first](https://github.com/getlift/lift#installation) and check out the [full documentation](https://github.com/getlift/lift/blob/master/docs/queue.md) for more details.

 ```yaml
 # serverless.yml